jimmycasey/govDashboard/README.md

 # govDashboard

-## Government Dashboard was created to track the metrics that matter to people in Ireland.
+## Government Dashboard was created to track the data that matters to people in Ireland.

 https://jimmycasey.github.io/govDashboard/#